 \section{Introduction}

 The sensor selection problem has received considerable attention in the area of distributed parameter systems such as fluid dynamics.
-The sensor selection problem is defined as an NP-hard combinatorial problem.
+The sensor selection problem can be interpreted as a combinatorial problem.
+To implement rigid optimization for such a problem is computationally expensive.
 For instance, if a brute-force search to select 25 sensors from 100 sensor candidates were to be conducted, $ { \left( \right)}\approx 2.4\times 10^{23}$ combinations would need to be investigated.
-Given the massive number of possibilities even in such a small version of the problem, it is evident that a direct search approach is untenable and that computationally efficient ways of selecting sensors need to be found.
-To date, several computational methods have been proposed for sensor selection, even in linear observation problems.
+Given the massive number of possibilities even in such a small version of the problem, a direct search approach is clearly untenable and computationally efficient ways of selecting sensors need to be found.
+To date, several computational methods have been proposed for sensor selection, especially for linear observation problems.

 The quality of a set of sensors can be evaluated using the optimality criteria proposed in the optimal design of experiments\cite{atkinson2007optimum}.
-Theese criteria are defined using the Fisher information matrix (FIM), which corresponds to the inverse of the error covariance matrix of estimation using sensors.
+These criteria are defined using the Fisher information matrix (FIM), which corresponds to the inverse of the error covariance matrix of estimation using sensors.
 The most commonly used criterion is D-optimality, where the determinant of the FIM is maximized.
 This criterion results in the minimization of the volume of the confidence ellipsoid of the regression estimates.
 Two other criteria also have a statistical interpretation in terms of the FIM: A-optimality, in which the trace of the inverse of the FIM is minimized, and E-optimality, where the minimum eigenvalue of the FIM is maximized.
-When considering the optimal set of sensors, D-, A- and E-optimality are often employed, and the sensors are selected so that the index of the optimality criterion can be optimized .
+When considering the optimal set of sensors, D-, A-, and E-optimality are often employed, and the sensors are selected so that the index of the optimality criterion can be optimized.